-- 1. The right to inspect and review the student's education records, with some exceptions under the Act, within 45 days of the day the University receives a request for access.
-Students should submit to the appropriate official written requests that identify the record(s) they wish to inspect.
-The appendix to University-wide Administrative memorandum 515.1 provides a list of the types and locations of education records, the custodian of those records, and copying fees for each individual campus.
+- 1. The right to inspect and review the student's education records, with some exceptions under the Act, within 45 days of the day the University receives a request for access. - Students should submit to the appropriate official written requests that identify the record(s) they wish to inspect.
+The appendix to University-wide Administrative Memorandum 515.1 provides a list of the types and locations of education records, the custodian of those records, and copying fees for each individual campus.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the University official to whom the request was submitted, the official shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-Students should write the University official responsible for the record they want changed, and specify why it is inaccurate or misleading.
-A sample form which may be used in making this request is contained in the appendix to University-wide Administrative Memorandum 515.1.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing and is also contained in University-wide Administrative 515.1. - 3.
-The right to withhold consent of disclosure information, which information includes: the student's name; address; telephone number; e-mail address; date and place of birth; nationality; religious preference; major field of study; classification by year; number of hours in which enrolled and number completed; parents' or spouse's names and addresses; marital status; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance including matriculation and withdrawal dates; degrees, scholarships, honors, and awards received, including type and date granted; most recent previous educational agency or institution attended; and photograph.
-This information will be subject to public disclosure unless the student informs the registrar in writing by Fall registration that he or she does not want any or all of this information designated as directory information.
+If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to seek amendment of the student's education records that the student believes to be inaccurate, misleading, or otherwise in violation of the student's privacy rights. - Students may ask the University to amend a record that they believe is inaccurate, misleading or otherwise in violation of the student's privacy rights.
+Students should submit to the appropriate University official a written request that clearly identifies the part of the record they want changed and specifying why it is inaccurate, misleading, or in violation of the student's privacy rights.
+A sample form which may be used in making this request is contained in the appendix to University-wide Administrative Memorandum 515.1 which may be found in the UAMS Library.

-4. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A "school official" is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a "legitimate educational interest" if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the University also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

-5. The right to file a complaint with the US Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+- If the University decides not to amend the record as requested by the student, the University will inform the student of the decision and of his or her right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedure will be provided to the student when notified of the right to a hearing and is also contained in University-wide Administrative Memorandum 515.1. - 3.
+The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent FERPA authorizes disclosure without consent. - One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the University in an administrative, supervisory, academic, or research role, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has outsourced institutional services or functions (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - The University forwards education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer. - 4.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office US Department of Education 400 Maryland Avenue, S.W.
-Washington, DC 20202-5901 www.ed.gov/policy/gen/guid/fpco/index.html
+Family Policy Compliance Office US Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605